 an interview to Christine Rose

 Hi Christine, How are you?
 I see that you are in Endurer fitness and also that you’re moving to several places.
-Has it always been with EF or have you moved before practicing yoga.
+Has it always been with EF or have you moved before being a yoga teacher.
 How did all start?

 Hey there!
 I just returned from a week off, at the ocean, so I’m really fine

 In 2018 I participated at the endurer fitness sports camp in Croatia.
 During the week, they got to know that I am doing yoga and asked me if I wanted to teach a class during the camp. it was great, so we continued with the yoga classes. so that’s how the teaching started. since January 2019 I am teaching regular classes at their home base near Munich.